Marketing Your Small Business or Community in This Time of the COVID-19 Coronavirusin Marketing Fundamentals, Content Marketing

 I won't pretend to have a proven formula for a time like this but I'll make a few suggestions below to help you, your business, and your community navigate this time.

 If your business is open, tell people

 Post your plans and hours on your website prominently (include on your contact page, your home page, etc.) and post to social media.

-Update your Google My Business profile (in the coming weeks, you'll be able to do this straight from your Locable account) and send out an email newsletter including your status.
+Update your Google Business Profile (manage your Google Business Profile and distribute content from your Locable account) and send out an email newsletter including your status.